gotreasa/gotreasa-berlin-clock/_NOTES.md

 - ✅ Refactor the naming of items
   - ✅ TD2 extract the names of the lights to a constants file
 - ✅ Add a test for 24:59:59 TD1

+## Pomodoro 14

+- 🚧 Review the criteria for the brown belt